Zaki-1052/Yeast_MSA/results/osh_analysis/OSH_Results.md

 ### OSH Gene Distribution

-- Found 8 OSH family gene annotations in the W303 reference genome
+- Found 8 OSH family gene annotations in the W303 reference genome (some genes present on multiple scaffolds)
 - OSH genes are distributed across different scaffolds (chromosomes)
 - Some OSH genes are present on the same scaffolds as ERG pathway genes, enabling direct genomic distance analysis